-The schoolcurrently works with commissioned therapists and is seeking to recruit its own multidisciplinary team..
 We view therapy as being as integrated as possible throughout the school day.
 By having access to multidisciplinary teams we are able to provide high quality training to staff in current approaches and offer support to ensure the successful implementation of programmes.

-Occupational therapy
+Occupational therapy (OT)

 A variety of occupational therapy approaches are used to promote the foundation or the continued development of essential life skills.
 Pupils that benefit from O.T. are those with developmental disabilities, individuals with autism, learning disabilities, ADHD, sensory processing disorders, dysgraphia, OCD, and others.
-The DCM-5 recognises sensory difficulties as a feature of Autism, for this reason we ensure there is adequate provision within the school to meet this need.
+The DSM-5 recognises sensory difficulties as a feature of Autism, for this reason we ensure there is adequate provision within the school to meet this need.

-Assessments form the most fundamental part of any therapy, therefore the first and most critical step is assessing the student to find underlying reasons for any difficulties.
-Based on the results, student's strengths and difficulties are identified and individual goals are set that form part of their personal programme.
+Assessments form the most fundamental part of any therapy, therefore the first and most critical step is assessing the pupil to find underlying reasons for any difficulties.
+Based on the results, pupil's strengths and difficulties are identified and individual goals are set that form part of their personal programme.
 To accomplish these goals pupils are supported via direct or indirect OT.